johnsonandjohnson/Bodiless-JS/packages/bodiless-oidc/README.md

 ```

 #### Helper HOCs
-There are several HOCs exported from the `@bodiless/oidc` package that may be used to add OIDC functionality to thhe components:
+There are several HOCs exported from the `@bodiless/oidc` package that may be used to add OIDC functionality to the components:

  - `withSignInOnClick` - HOC that adds an `onClick` event to the underlying component and invokes OIDC `signIn` handler when executed.
  - `withSignOutOnClick` - HOC that adds an `onClick` event to the underlying component and invokes OIDC `signOut` handler when executed.